cksystemsteaching/selfie/book.md

 Why is the *self* so important?
 Because it shows how meaning is created systematically on a machine.
 Selfie is software written in some programming language.
 However, selfie also defines the meaning of that language which implies that selfie defines its own meaning.
 This is very similar to an English dictionary written in English.
 The only difference is that selfie defines meaning formally in such a way that a machine can run selfie and thus any software written in the language in which selfie is written.
 Understanding that will completely change what you think of computer science and possibly many other things in life.

-The book begins with a bit of groundwork emphasizing the fact that everything happening on a computer, phone, or tablet is encoded in bits, and nothing else.
+After introducing selfie, the book starts with a bit of groundwork emphasizing the fact that everything happening on a computer, phone, or tablet is encoded in bits, and nothing else.
 The only reason why these machines are so powerful and in fact computationally universal is the enormous amount of bits they can store and the speed and energy efficiency at which they can manipulate these bits.
 This insight is key to understanding information technology and therefore emphasized throughout the book.
 We begin with examples of how every day *information* such as numbers, characters, text, files, images, video, audio, and even code and apps are all encoded in just bits.
 We also show how those bits are later decoded back to their original form making them accessible to humans again.

 The next topic is a simple yet representative *machine model* of virtually any computing device available today.
 The model is in fact a subset of an existing, fully realistic machine that we developed during the course of teaching undergraduate students for two decades.
 The goal is to enable you to develop an intuition of how computers work on the level of bits, which is surprisingly simple to do.
 Most of the complexity of modern computing devices is due to performance optimizations which we deliberately leave out to keep things accessible.
 Instead we focus on developing an early intuition on what code and data is, what the difference is, and the fact that both are anyway encoded in just bits.
 This chapter also includes a simple model of machine memory and exposes you to fundamental properties that have direct counterparts in the real world, as it is often the case with computer science, such as the decision of whether to throw away something (forget) or to keep it (memorize).